Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Richard Sherman

-absence from Friday's practice was simply a veteran's day off according to the team and he is therefore good to go against the Titans in Week 3.
+absence from Friday's practice was simply a veteran's day off, according to the team, and he is therefore good to go against the Titans in Week 3.

 - The Patriots'